-You shouldn’t be forced to give up comfort or empty your wallet to keep your home at a refreshing temp during hot days.
+You shouldn’t need to sacrifice comfort or drain your wallet to keep your house at a refreshing setting during warm days.

-But what is the right temperature, exactly?
-We go over suggestions from energy pros so you can determine the best temperature for your home.
+But what is the ideal setting, exactly?
+We go over ideas from energy specialists so you can find the best temperature for your home.

 Here’s what we recommend for the most energy-efficient setting for air conditioning in Buellton.